Dishes Baked with Love

 For my carb lovers, I recommend mashed potatoes covered in garlic butter.

-Make sure to cut up your strip of bacon into bite-sized pieces and store in a Ziploc bag separately, and follow the cooking process before sticking in the oven and baking for the cooking time and temperature listed.
+Leave the brown sugar mixture separate in its own container.
+Make sure to cut up your strip of bacon into bite-sized pieces and store in a Ziploc bag separately.

 overhead plate of green bean casserole with salt and pepper shakers